Food

 View on Amazon | View on Chewy

-Made just for small breeds, Stella & Chewy’s freeze-dried raw formula uses organic fruits and vegetables, 95% cage-free chicken, as well as organ meat and ground bone.
-The recipe also includes superfoods, including coconut flour and chia seed.
-It is a minimally processed, gluten and grain-free recipe.
-Food is crafted raw and freeze-dried, supporting healthy digestion, energy levels, as well as dental health.
+Stella & Chewy’s freeze-dried raw formula uses organic fruits and vegetables, 95% cage-free chicken, organ meat, and ground bone.
+The recipe also includes superfoods, including coconut flour and chia seeds.
+It is a minimally processed, wheat, soy, gluten, and grain-free recipe.
+The food is crafted raw and freeze-dried, supporting healthy digestion, energy levels, and dental health.
 Freeze-dried raw food retains some of the highest levels of nutritional value of any form of pet chow around.

-Chow is specially formulated and minimally processed and does not use any added hormones, fillers, or antibiotics.
-The Lil’ Bites Chicken one contains 5% crude fiber (max), 48% protein (min), and 29% crude fat (min).
-The freeze-dried fruit can be served as it is or be rehydrated by soaking it in warm or cool water.
-Works for small and extra small breeds, best for adults.
-Contains no grain, gluten, corn, wheat, or soy.
-Formulated to be the perfect size for smaller breeds.
+Chow is specially formulated, minimally processed, and does not use any added hormones, fillers, or antibiotics.
+The freeze-dried chunks can be served as they are or rehydrated by soaking them in warm or cool water.
+It works for small and extra-small breeds and is best for adults.
 Healthy fibrous proteins come from organic fruits and vegetables, including beets, broccoli, carrots, cranberries, spinach, squash, and blueberries.
+The primary criticism from customers is it only comes in a small bag.

 ProsCons